Gaurav-G141/Discord-in-Java/README.md

 **IF YOU DO MODIFY THE CODE FOR DIFFERENT PURPOSES, MAKE SURE YOU USE GET REQUESTS ONLY**

+**DISCORD DOES NOT OFFICIALLY SUPPORT SCRAPING!
+THIS IS FOR EDUCATIONAL PURPOSES ONLY**

 -- Created by --

 Gaurav Gupta